 The department offers the Higher Certificate in Operations Management on a part time basis only.
-The Higher Certificate is a one year NQF level 5 qualification.
+The Higher Certificate is a one-year NQF level 5 qualification.
 On completion of this qualification, the student graduates with a Higher Certificate NQF level 5, 120 credit qualification.
-If a student intends to study further, the student may apply for admission on to the Diploma.
+If a student intends to study further, the student may apply for admission on to the Diploma, subject to entry requirements for the Diploma.
 The Diploma is offered on a full time and part time basis.
 Both the Advanced Diploma programmes are offered on a part time basis.